NuGraph2 with Context-Aware Inputs: Physics-Inspired Improvements in Semantic Segmentation: Methodology

+The node degree, defined as the number of edges connected to a node, explicitly encodes structural information about that node's role in the graph.
+It helps identify ``hub`` nodes~\cite{explainability} that connect to many others and therefore influence a broader neighborhood.
+Conversely, nodes with lower degree tend to exchange information with fewer neighbors and thus represent more localized and specific features.
+Thus, including the node degree as an extra feature may help the network modulate the contribution of a node during the message passing phase based on its connectedness or specificity.

-The second feature is the Euclidean distance to the nearest neighbor in the $wire \ vs \ time$ plane, which helps the network distinguish between isolated hits and those that are part of continuous tracks.
+The second feature is the Euclidean distance to the nearest neighbor in the $time \ vs \ wire$ plane, which helps the network distinguish between isolated hits and those that are part of continuous tracks.
 This ``isolation degree" is particularly relevant for semantic classification and filtering tasks, as expected from physics intuition.
-For example, minimum ionizing particles (MIPs) and highly ionizing particles (HIPs) form coherent tracks in the $wire \ vs \ time$ plane; thus, isolated hits are unlikely to belong to either category.
+For example, minimum ionizing particles (MIPs) and highly ionizing particles (HIPs) form coherent tracks in the $time \ vs \ wire$ plane; thus, isolated hits are unlikely to belong to either category.

-The $\Delta wire$ and $\Delta time$ features also assist in track identification.
+Finally, the $\Delta wire$ and $\Delta time$ features also assist in track identification.
 For each node $i$, the difference is calculated as

-where $x_i$ is the coordinate (either $wire$ or $time$) of the reference node, and $x_{j1}$ and $x_{j2}$ are the coordinates of its two nearest neighbors in the $wire \ vs \ time$ plane, using Euclidean distance.
-The double differences $\Delta wire$ and $\Delta time$ remain approximately zero along a track (or any segment with fixed direction).
+where $x_i$ is the coordinate (either $wire$ or $time$) of the reference node, and $x_{j1}$ and $x_{j2}$ are the coordinates of its two nearest neighbors in the $time \ vs \ wire$ plane, using Euclidean distance.
+The double differences $\Delta wire$ and $\Delta time$ remain approximately zero along a track (or any segment with fixed direction) as one can see from Figure \ref{fig:edges}.
 Therefore, this metric can help the network determine whether a node is part of a track, which in turn constrains the likelihood of it belonging to a specific class.

 It should be noted that the cost of adding the extra input features is minimal.
 In the standard NuGraph2, the original four features are first mapped to a vector of size 128 via the encoder.
 This vector is then concatenated with the original four features, resulting in a 132-dimensional vector before message passing occurs.
 Adding the four additional features increases the dimensionality only slightly, from 132 to 136.